 As a Montclair State undergraduate, you must choose a major by the end of your sophomore year.
 Each major is hosted by one (or two, in the case of some double-majors) of the University’s colleges, where most of your coursework will take place.

-Whatever department and college you major in, you will come to CHSS for the foreign-language and writing components of Montclair State University’s General Education requirements, which all students need to graduate.
+Whatever department and college you major in, you will come to CHSS for the world-language and writing components of Montclair State University’s General Education requirements, which all students need to graduate.

 Areas of study

 Undergraduates can choose from among 19 majors, 36 minors, 20 areas of graduate study and 16 professional certificate programs.
-Inter-disciplinary programs such as Women’s Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.
+Inter-disciplinary programs such as Gender, Sexuality, and Women's Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.